 By Chris Spencer, CTO, GlobalReach Technology

-I’m playing an industry liaison leadership role between the Wi-Fi industry and Apple, and have been lucky enough to have access to the beta feature.
+I have been lucky enough to have access to the beta feature.
 That’s given us the opportunity to develop a guide to help our customers and partners to understand the impacts of this new development when it happens.

 What is MAC randomisation?